The Official Basil Pesto Recipe

 The Genovese Want Their Pesto Back

-While the Genovese don’t claim to have invented pesto (there is a sauce called moretum, which is considered to be the precursor to pesto), Genoa and the wider region of Liguria are where the classic basil pesto recipe we know today was honed and perfected.
+While the Genovese don't claim to have invented pesto, Genoa and the broader region of Liguria are where the classic basil pesto recipe we know today was honed and perfected.

-Over the years, producers in the region have become more and more dismayed at the plethora of sauces flooding the market that claim to be pesto but are virtually unrecognisable to the classic recipe.
-In an attempt to protect their recipe from inferior copycats, in 2006, Ligurian farmers and pesto producers successfully proved that the region's basil was so unique that it deserved to be protected under EU law.
-That means that Basilico Genovese has a 'protected designation of origin' status, which acts as a proof of both quality and provenance.
+Over the years, regional producers have become increasingly appalled at the plethora of sauces flooding the market that claim to be pesto but are virtually unrecognisable from the classic recipe.
+In 2006, Ligurian farmers and pesto producers successfully protected their recipe from inferior copycats by proving that the region's basil is so unique that it deserves protection under EU law.
+That means that Basilico Genovese has a 'protected designation of origin' status, which acts as proof of both quality and provenance.

 A bunch of basil wrapped in paper showing its protected designation of origin status

-Some people in the region don’t just want their basil protected by the European Union, but pesto itself.
-If that kind of protection were ever granted, it would effectively ban any company from calling their sauce ‘pesto’ unless it followed a precise recipe, was made using an exact production method, and contained ingredients sourced from specific geographical locations.
+Some people in the region want the European Union to protect not just their basil but pesto itself.
+If granted, this protection would ban any company from calling their sauce 'pesto' unless it followed a precise recipe, used an exact production method, and included ingredients sourced from specific geographical locations.

 Efforts to Keep the Traditional Pesto Recipe Alive

-Most producers accept that pesto is now such a mainstream product that legally protecting it is highly unlikely to happen.
-Instead, a group of businesspeople and gourmets set up the Palatifini Cultural Association and created the Pesto World Championships as a way to celebrate the original recipe and promote it to a global audience.
+Most producers accept that pesto is now such a mainstream product that legally protecting it is highly unlikely.
+Instead, a group of businesspeople and gourmets set up the Palatifini Cultural Association and created the Pesto World Championships to celebrate and promote the original recipe to a global audience.

-In the lead-up to the biennial competition, delegates are sent to countries all over the world to judge heats to select the best pesto maker in their country.
-In a lavish ceremony that takes place at the Doge's Palace in the heart of Genoa, 100 finalists compete to make the best pesto using only the seven allowed ingredients.
+In the lead-up to the biennial competition, delegates are sent to countries worldwide to judge heats and select the best pesto maker in their country.
+In a lavish ceremony at the Doge's Palace in the heart of Genoa, 100 finalists compete to make the best pesto using only the seven allowed ingredients.
 The event generates plenty of publicity and is seen as a vital way to keep the traditional recipe alive and in people's minds.

 Woman competing in the Pesto World Championships